 No vCJD cases have been linked to exposure in the United States.

 - Sporadic CJD (sCJD) – Symptoms may include rapidly progressive dementia, myoclonus, ataxia, vision, and speech difficulties, as well as other symptoms.
-Sporadic CJD typically occurs in persons greater than 55 years of age.
-The median duration from illness onset to death is 4-5 months.
+Sporadic CJD typically occurs in persons greater than 55 years of age, with a median age at death of 68 years of age.
+However, it has been reported in individuals younger than 55 years of age, but rarely younger than 30 years of age.
+Death usually occurs within one year of illness onset, and the median duration from illness onset to death is 4-5 months.

-- Familial CJD (fCJD) – Symptoms and duration of illness closely resemble sCJD but can vary within families and depend on the type of genetic mutation.
-Familial CJD cases have only a slightly younger mean age of onset compared with sCJD cases.
+- Genetic CJD (gCJD) – Symptoms and duration of illness closely resemble sCJD but can vary within families and depend on the type of genetic mutation.
+Genetic CJD cases have a slightly younger mean age of onset compared with sCJD cases.

 - Variant CJD (vCJD) – Symptoms may include early psychiatric/behavioral symptoms and sensory symptoms (ex. dysesthesia/paresthesia) progressing to ataxia, dementia, chorea/dystonia or myoclonus, and/or akinetic mutism.
-Variant CJD typically occurs in persons less than 55 years of age (mean age in the United Kingdom is 28 years), and the mean duration of illness is 13-14 months.
+Variant CJD typically occurs in persons less than 55 years of age (median age at death in the United Kingdom is 28 years of age), and the mean duration of illness is 13-14 months.

 Better diagnostic testing has improved CJD surveillance in Texas.
 In 2015, the National Prion Disease Pathology Surveillance Center (NPDPSC) introduced the 2nd Generation Real-Time Quaking Induced Conversion test or RT-QuIC, an ante-mortem cerebrospinal fluid (CSF or spinal fluid) test for the abnormal/pathogenic form of the prion protein.
 Though this test may aid physicians in the investigation of illness with rapidly progressive dementia, it is not a confirmatory test.
 Neuropathological analysis of autopsied whole brain tissue remains the only method for confirming or ruling-out prion disease.